New Results on Vertices that Belong to Every Minimum Locating-Dominating Code: A tight bound for the maximum number of min-forced vertices

 \end{example} Notice that if $t = 1$ in the previous example, then $G_{5m+4,1} = P_{5(m+1)}$ and the number of min-forced vertices is equal to $\gamma^{LD}(P_{5(m+1)}) = 2 \cdot 5(m+1) /5 = 2m+2$.
 In other words, the minimum locating-dominating code in $P_{5(m+1)}$ is unique.
-In conclusion, the previous theorem and example are combined in the following corollary. \begin{corollary} If $G$ is a connected nontrivial graph with $k \geq 1$ min-forced vertices, then $k \leq \frac{2}{3}\left(n -\gamma^{LD}(G)\right)$ and $k \leq \frac{2}{5}n$.
-Moreover, there exists graphs for which the equalities hold.
+The number of minimum LD-codes in paths is further discussed in the following section in Theorem~\ref{theo:number-of-codes}, where another approach is given for the uniqueness of the code in $P_{5(m+1)}$.
+In conclusion, Theorem~\ref{theo:forced-40-bound} and Example~\ref{Ex_upper_bound_attained} are combined in the following corollary. \begin{corollary} If $G$ is a connected nontrivial graph with $k \geq 1$ min-forced vertices, then Moreover, there exist graphs for which the equalities hold.
 In particular, the maximum ratio between the number of min-forced vertices and the order of a connected nontrivial graph is $2/5$. \end{corollary}